flatironinstitute/mcmc-monitor/README.md

 # MCMC Monitor

 MCMC Monitor enables tracking and visualization of MCMC processes executed with Stan.
 When you run a [Stan](https://mc-stan.org/) program, you can configure Stan to generate output to a directory on your computer.
 MCMC Monitor then reads this output and displays it in the web app, with real-time updates.
 You can visualize the variables in the model, track the progress of the run, and examine the results.
+In future versions, you will be able to share those results through the cloud.

 This is a client-side web-browser app.